The Oxford Slow Session was formed to provide an opportunity to learn how to play folk music and this website is aimed at helping this process.

 Learning a new tune by heart is a great motivation.
 If you like a tune, it makes you want to practise it and that is a good starting point.
 However, take it slowly.
 I learn only the first phrase until I can play it straight off with no recourse to music or listening.
 And that needs to be at least a day following, that is, I need to have at least one night’s sleep on the learning, and sometimes it needs many more than one practice and sleep to get that fixed in my memory.
 The importance of sleeping on something you have learned is backed up by Matthew Walker’s book, Why We Sleep.
 But the excitement of a new tune keeps you re-trying, perhaps even more than once a day for a few days.

 Once you have the first phrase established, you can add another phrase or perhaps a whole part at a time, depending on how well you feel you know the tune.
 Singing it can help and certainly listening is always useful.
 This is where the links to hearing it being played on Youtube can help a great deal.
 I’ve tried to add several so that you can choose the one you like best.
 There is also a playlist of the majority of the Slow Session tunes on Youtube if you want to listen to them one after another.
+And now I’ve created a playlist on Spotify which is a great way to build familiarity with the tunes.

 The good news is that you can work on many tunes at once especially if they are in different stages in the process.
 So normally, I have one tune where I am learning the beginning, another where I am working on the B part, and several others where I can play all the notes but they need consolidation.
 It is useful to think about the techniques you are using, how you are phrasing the tune (bowing or tonguing it depending on your instrument) at an early stage if possible because it is hard to un-learn a way of playing it to play it better.
 This is where a real teacher really helps (I recommend Jane Griffiths of the Owl Light Trio for fiddle and Jon Fletcher for guitar).
 Certainly listening carefully to good recordings is a help here.